mmbell/samurai/README.markdown

 ## Running SAMURAI

 The program takes a single argument in the form of an XML configuration file describing the run.
-Observational data and reference frame information should be placed in a `vardata` subdirectory.
+Observational data and reference frame information should be placed in a subdirectory specified in the configuration.

-The current interface is only available for the 3D Cartesian analysis.
+The current interface is available for 3D Cartesian and 3D cylindrical analysis.
 The 2D Cylindrical interface will be added soon.
-More complete documentation on how to run the software will be also be added shortly.

 Several utility scripts are included in the `util` subdirectory, and more will be added as available.